Riley-Py/UWaterloo-Work/PSYCH 207/U4 - Attention/Selective Attention.md

 - Hal Pashler puts *selective attention* as "At any given moment, \[people's] awareness encompases only a tiny proportion of the stimuli impinging on their sensory systems"
 - The solution for scientists to study what info people process about things that they aren't paying attention to is called a *dichotic listening task*
 	- Person listens to message over headphones and there are different messages being played
-	- Person is then asked to repeat the sentence aloud and see what they remember about the message (when both messages are heard in both ears, it's called **)
+	- Person is then asked to repeat the sentence aloud and see what they remember about the message (when both messages are heard in both ears, it's called *binaural presentation*)
+	- Cherry found that people can shadow a message and they can always identify speech/noise or if the message was male or female
+	- Moray's experiment found that